Elenalalala/web_scraping_hackathon/README.md

 1. Access the back-end folder, server.js file on a code editor (i.e. VS Code)
 2. Comment out the "//scrapeProduct()" function and include a ticker into the input field
 3. Run the application with "node server.js" in a new, separate terminal window

+## How to use.
+- Enter login details.
+For example: Login (User1); Password (User123)
+- Pick a stock from the dropdown menu at end of the page
+- Pick a second stock that is within the same industry as the first stock
+- Understand the key metrics that are being used by professional investors for the industry and compare between stocks
+- Pick additional stocks as desired, or remove stocks as required